Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Background

 While appropriate at times, these assumptions all restrict the applicability of their respective methods.
 For example, consider assuming access to metadata to help define coherent subsets of the data.
 This metadata is much less common in applied settings than it is for common ML benchmarks.
 Further, the efficacy of methods that rely on this metadata is limited by the quantity and relevance of this metadata; in general, efficiently collecting large quantities of relevant metadata is challenging because it requires that the model developer can anticipate all possible relevant types of systemic errors.

 Consequently, we define the problem of blindspot discovery as the problem of finding an image classification model's systemic errors without making any of these assumptions.
 More formally, suppose that we have an image classifier, $f$, and a dataset of labeled images, $D = [x_i]_{i=1}^n$.
 Then, a \emph{blindspot} is a coherent (\ie{} semantically meaningful, or united by a human-understandable concept) set of images, $\Psi \subset D$, where $f$ performs significantly worse (\ie{} $p(f, \Psi) \ll p(f, D \setminus \Psi)$ for some performance metric, $p$, such as recall).
 We denote the set of $f$'s \emph{true blindspots} as $\bm{\Psi}: \{ \Psi_m \}_{m = 1}^M$.
 Next, we define the problem of \emph{blindspot discovery} as the problem of finding $\bm{\Psi}$ using only $f$ and $D$.
 Then, a \bdm{} is a method that takes as input $f$ and $D$ and outputs an ordered (by some definition of importance) list of \emph{hypothesized blindspots}, $\hat{\bm{\Psi}}: [\hat{\Psi}_k]_{k = 1}^K$.
 Note that the $\Psi_m$ and $\hat{\Psi}_k$ are sets of images.
+Past works propose that human stakeholders can then inspect the output groups of points $\hat{\Psi}_k$ to describe the semantic features shared by each group, and that the $\hat{\Psi}_k$ can be given as input to algorithms that aim to ``fix'' the blindspot by learning an updated model \citep{sagawa2020distributionally}.

 \textbf{Approaches to \bdm{} evaluation.} We observe that existing approaches to quantitatively evaluate \bdm{}s fall in two categories.
-The first category of evaluations simply measure the error rate or size of $\hat{\Psi}_k$ \citep{singla2021understanding, d2021spotlight}.
+The first category of evaluations \citep{singla2021understanding, d2021spotlight} simply measure the error rate or size of $\hat{\Psi}_k$.
 However, these evaluations have two problems.
 First, none of the properties they measure capture whether $\hat{\Psi}_k$ is coherent (\eg{} a random sample of misclassified images has high error but may not match a single semantically meaningful description).
 Second, $f$'s performance on $\hat{\Psi}_k$ may not be representative of $f$'s performance on similar images because \bdm{}s are optimized to return high error images (\eg{} suppose that $f$ has a 90\% accuracy on images of ``zebras with people''; then, by returning the 10\% of such images that are misclassified, a \bdm{} could mislead us into believing that $f$ has a 0\% accuracy on \emph{all} images of ``zebras with people'').